-History of Others is a large scale art and research project by visual artist Terike Haapoja and writer Laura Gustafsson.
-The large scale, long term project focuses on the problems that arise from anthropocentric world view, and seeks to open paths for more inclusive notions of society.
-By imagining histories according to other species, looking at how language enables othering, or mapping out the long history of dehumanisation History of Others brings forth questions regarding the impact of biotechnologies, industrialisation or systems of knowledge production such as museums on the lives of humans and other animals.
+Gustafsson & Haapoja is a collaboration between visual artist Terike Haapoja and writer Laura Gustafsson.
+Their long term project explores problems that arise from the anthropocentric world view, and seeks to open paths for more ethical ways to coexist.
+By imagining histories according to other species, investigating how language enables othering, or mapping out the long history of animalization Gustafsson&Haapoja brings forth questions regarding the impact of biotechnologies, industrialization or systems of knowledge production on the lives of both humans and other animals.

 The work of Gustafsson&Haapoja manifests itself in exhibitions, stage work and texts.
 The Museum of The History of Cattle, first exhibited in Helsinki, 2013, was awarded with the Kiila prize for socially engaged art.
 The publication History According to Cattle was released in 2015 by punctum books and Into publications.The Trial, a participatory performance on the legal personhood of non-human animals had its premiere in 2014.
 The large scale installation and lecture series Museum of Nonhumanity opened in 2016 in Helsinki and has toured in Italy, Norway, UK, Taiwan and Denmark.
 The book Museum of Nonhumanity was published by punctum books in 2019.
 Gustafsson & Haapoja received the Finnish State art council’s Media Art Award in 2016.
 Waiting Room, a sound installation that investigates normalized violence, premieres in Amsterdam in the fall of 2019.